aautrand/aautrand.github.io/_posts/2020-08-05-week-of-the-year.md

 ```
 The $1 puts the cursor next to the word Week and on the block section of the clocktable.
 When you press enter, it moves the cursor to the TODO line.

-I'm sure there's a way to shorten the amount of work I have to do where the week number gets set automatically.
-It takes so little time to add a new week entry that I'm not super pressed to update it.
+I'm sure there's a way to shorten the amount of work I have to do where the week number gets set automatically, but this way it takes so little time to add a new entry that I'm not super pressed to update it.

 # References
  * [clocktable](https://orgmode.org/manual/The-clock-table.html)